-- Against any individual in the United States on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and - Against any beneficiary of programs financially assisted under Title I of the Workforce Innovation and Opportunity Act of 2014 (WIOA) on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his or her participation in any WIOA Title I-financially assisted program or activity;
+- Against any individual in the United States on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, political affiliation or belief; and - Against any beneficiary of programs financially assisted under Title I of the Workforce Innovation and Opportunity Act of 2014 (WIOA) on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his or her participation in any WIOA Title I-financially assisted program or activity; - Deciding who will be admitted, or have access, to any WIOA Title Ifinancially assisted program or activity; - Providing opportunities in, or treating any person with regard to, such a program or activity; - Making employment decisions in the administration of, or in connection with, such a program or activity.

-- Deciding who will be admitted, or have access, to any WIOA Title Ifinancially assisted program or activity; - Providing opportunities in, or treating any person with regard to, such a program or activity; - Making employment decisions in the administration of, or in connection with, such a program or activity.
+What to Do if You Believe You Have Experienced Discrimination

-What to Do if You Believe You Have Experienced Discrimination If you believe that you have been subjected to discrimination under a WIOA Title I-financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either: the recipient's Equal Opportunity Officer (Debra Crowder, Executive Director, SCWDB, 130 Le Grande Ave., P. O. Box 580, Charlotte Court House, VA 23923); or the Director, Civil Rights Center (CRC), U. S. Department of Labor, 200 Constitution Avenue, NW, Room N-4123, Washington, D.C.
+If you believe that you have been subjected to discrimination under a WIOA Title I-financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either: the recipient's Equal Opportunity Officer (Debra Crowder, Executive Director, SCWDB, P. O. Box 580, Charlotte Court House, VA 23923); or Vicki M. Tanner, State EO Officer, 300 Arboretum Place, Suite 200, Richmond VA 23236; or the Director, Civil Rights Center (CRC), U. S. Department of Labor, 200 Constitution Avenue, NW, Room N-4123, Washington, D.C.
 20210.